Nepal has returned to normal after the recent protests. Book your trek with confidence.

 Phakding

 We will wake up in the morning and continue trekking along the northern bank of the Dudh Koshi River.
-Along the way, we will enjoy majestic views and cross several suspension bridges, including the Hillary Suspension Bridge.
+On the scenic route from Phakding to Namche Bazaar, we will enjoy majestic views and cross several suspension bridges, including the Hillary Suspension Bridge.
 As we move forward, we will reach the Sagarmatha National Park checkpoint, where our permits will be registered.

 Afterward, we will climb through dense forests, and from here, we will catch our first glimpse of Mount Everest.
 Continuing our trek, we will arrive at Namche Bazaar, the gateway to Everest, where we will rest and prepare for the days ahead.